 Fancy Hands | Full Review

 Recently, I ran across a new opportunity to make money online with Fancy Hands.
 You might have spotted their ads on Craigslist and other classifieds sites.
-Fancy Hands offers virtual assistance positions and they have a pool of clients that are always looking for help.
+Fancy Hands offers virtual assistant positions and they have a pool of clients that are always looking for help.

 When you work as a virtual assistant for Fancy Hands, you can expect to do the typical administrative work: phone calls, emails, appointment setting, and other basic tasks.
 VA jobs are always a favorite around here, so I thought I would do a little more research on Fancy Hands.
 Here’s what I found out…